Marcia Warren

-Marcia Warren (born 26 November 1942) is an English stage, film and television actress.
+Marcia Warren (born 26 November 1943) is an English stage, film and television actress.
 On stage, she appeared in Blithe Spirit as Madame Arcati and The Sea (2008) at the Theatre Royal, Haymarket.
-She is currently appearing in Netflix's fifth season of The Crown, in which she plays Queen Elizabeth The Queen Mother.
+In 2022 and 2023, she starred as Queen Elizabeth The Queen Mother in seasons 5 and 6 of the Netflix historical drama series The Crown.

-She is a two time Olivier Award winner.
+She is a two-time Olivier Award winner.

 Early life

 Warren trained as an actress at Guildhall School of Music and Drama in London, graduating in 1963.
-From there on she took the path of many of her performing contemporaries, acting in repertory throughout the country – beginning as an assistant stage manager in David Copperfield in Salisbury.
+From there on she took the path of many of her performing contemporaries, acting in repertory throughout the country, beginning as an assistant stage manager in David Copperfield in Salisbury.

 Career

 From 1983 to 1986 she played Vera in the BBC sitcom, No Place Like Home.
 From 2013 to 2016, she played the role of Penelope in the ITV sitcom Vicious and also starred in the 2014 sitcom Edge of Heaven as Nanny Mo.
 She has also appeared in Keeping Up Appearances, Midsomer Murders and Inside No. 9.